bunsvr/benchmark/README.md

 # Benchmark
-Benchmarking Bun and Node [frameworks](/src) requests per second.
+Benchmarking Bun, Node and Deno [frameworks](/src) performance, in requests per second.

 You can see the latest benchmark results [here](/results/index.md).

 Tested on Github Codespace.
 I recommend testing this by yourself.

 ## Requirements
-All requirements to set up and run the benchmark
+All tool required to set up and run the benchmark.

 ### Bun
-Benchmark scripts use Bun APIs.
+Bun is required to run the Bun server, Bun frameworks and benchmark scripts.
 See [bun.sh](https://bun.sh).

 ### Node
 Node is required to run the Node server.
 See [nodejs.dev](https://nodejs.dev).